Full Moon Concerts

 7:00 pm | Seating & Exhibits

-Arrive early to find your seat and explore our interpretive cultural astronomy exhibits about the Moon, plants and stars visible tonight.
+Arrive early to find your seat and explore our interpretive cultural astronomy exhibits about the Moon, planets and stars visible tonight.
 Scan the QR codes at the welcome table to access the digital evening program.

 7:30 pm | Piano Concert Begins